Enrolment in a relevant PhD programme. Students must have a background in Quaternary geology, physical geography and/or glaciology.

 - Be able to use and process these data in order to interpret processes, depositional environments and evaluate and reconstruct the dynamics of glaciers, present and past

-- Be able to carry out an individual field based research project
+- Be able to carry out a field based research project

 Upon completing the course, the students will: